 - xvi.
-Can a registered person opt for composition scheme only for one out of his 4 business verticals having same Permanent Account Number? - a.
+Can a registered person opt for composition scheme only for one out of his 4 place of business having same Permanent Account Number? - a.
 Yes - b.
 No - c.
 Yes, subject to prior approval of the Central Government - d.
-Yes, subject to prior approval of the concerned State Government
+Yes, subject to prior approval of the concerned State Government d.
+Value of inward supplies on which tax is paid on reverse charge basis

-No, Composition scheme is levied for all business verticals with the same PAN.
+No, Composition scheme is levied for all place of business with the same PAN.
 A taxable person will not have the option to select composition scheme for one, opt to pay taxes as per regular provision for other.

 - xvii.
 Which of the following will be excluded from the computation of 'aggregate turnover'?

 - a.
 Value of Taxable supplies

 - b.
 Value of Exempt Supplies

 - c.
 Non-taxable supplies

-- d.
-Value of inward supplies on which tax is paid on reverse charge basis